The League of Extraordinary Gentlemen: Black Dossier: Reception

-Time magazine's Lev Grossman named it one of the Top 10 Graphic Novels of 2007, ranking it at #2, and praising it as "effing genius".
-Jesse Schedeen of IGN gave Black Dossier a 9.5 rating praising the complex detail of Kevin O'Neill's artwork and the literary quality of Moore's writing, whilst criticising the quality of the paper, printing style of the hardcover version and some aspects of the storytelling.
+Time magazine's Lev Grossman named it one of the "Top 10 Graphic Novels of 2007", ranking it at #2 and praising it as "effing genius".
+Jesse Schedeen of IGN gave Black Dossier a 9.5 rating, praising the complex detail of Kevin O'Neill's artwork and the literary quality of Moore's writing, whilst criticizing the quality of the paper, the printing style of the hardcover version and some aspects of the storytelling.